litterat/litterat-pep/README.md

 A PepException will be thrown if a descriptor could not be found or generated for the target class.

-**NOTE**: This interface may need to be expanded to allow an optional version to be specified.

 ### PepDataClass & PepDataCompoment

 The PepDataClass provides the descriptor of any provided class such that it can be used by a serialization library to serialize an object instance.
-A PepDataComponent provides the toData/toObject method handles and convenience functions.
+A PepDataComponent provides the components or fields of a data class.
 Both PepDataClass and PepDataComponent are immutable.

 The PepDataClass has the following fields: